lolcads/lolcads.github.io/content/posts/2022/08/fritap.md

 ## Special Thanks

-We like to thank our college Max J. Ufer for his initial work in creating friTap.
+We like to thank our colleague Max J. Ufer for his initial work in creating friTap.
 Further we like to thank Martin Lambertz and Jan-Niclas Hilgert for their feedback while working on friTap.
 Finally we have to thank Ole André Vadla Ravnås for his tireless efforts in the development of FRIDA.

 ## Getting started